AnnikaMLamb/Fertile-hybrids-could-aid-coral-adaptation/README.md

 - Date: date of observation

 # Code
-Repository contains three scripts for analysing data on gametes, gamete fertilisation, and spawning behaviour of hybrid and purbred corals.
+Repository contains three scripts for analysing data on gametes, gamete fertilisation, and spawning behaviour of hybrid and purebred corals.
 ## Gamete data analyses
 >R code for analysing hybrid and purebred gamete data.
 >